 Henry had followed in Arthur’s footsteps as second son, second Prince of Wales, and from 11 June 1509, second husband to Catherine of Aragon.
 Whatever he learned about Arthur’s character surely came through conversations after 1502 with Catherine and others who had known Arthur in the Welsh Marches.
 His own memories of his brother must have been limited and idealised.
 Arthur probably remained a mysterious figure to the second Tudor king, but he was a prince whose short life had a profound impact upon England’s subsequent history.

 Dr Sean Cunningham is head of medieval records at the UK National Archives.
 His main interest is in British history in the period c1450–1558.
-Sean has published many pieces on politics, society and warfare, especially in the early Tudor period, including a biography Henry VII (Routledge 2007).
-His study, Prince Arthur: The Tudor King Who Never Was, is out in paperback on 15 June 2017.
+Sean has published many pieces on politics, society and warfare, especially in the early Tudor period, including a biography Henry VII (Routledge 2007) and a study, Prince Arthur: The Tudor King Who Never Was, in 2017.